RHIT-CSSE/csse332/Homework/VirtualMemoryLab/README.md

 directly on the CPU.
 This is known as Just-In-Time compilation and our VM will do something pretty similar.

-BTW, you need to be able to compile 32-bit C programs for this lab.
-In ubuntu this means installing 2 packages:

-    sudo apt-get install gcc-multilib g++-multilib

 # Forth

 The language our virtual machine will be hosting is known as